 Settle Down a Bit

 Instead of hopping between places every few days, try sticking around longer.
 When you book a place for a week or a month, the nightly rate usually goes down quite a bit.
 Plus, you get to know the area better and start forming real friendships.
-Those local connections can really a big difference in your experience.
+Those local connections can make a big difference in your experience.

 Connect with Other Nomads

 Talk to other nomads, whether it's online or in person.
 Nomads are often happy to share tips and advice.
 They might know about great, affordable places to stay that aren't listed on the usual travel sites.
-These personal recommendations can lead you toward cheaper and reliable accommodation.
+These personal recommendations can lead you to cheaper and reliable accommodation.

 Skip the Tourist Hotspots